konfou/konfou.github.io/_posts/2021-03-04-gui-programs-on-wsl.md

 Though conceptually  interesting, it has some  limitations.
 Specifically there're incompatibilities  and anything requiring a  real kernel cannot run.
 This is  where WSL2 comes in.
-[WSL2  is][wsl-compver] a lightweight VM running  an actual  Linux kernel  image.
+[WSL2  is][wsl-compver] a lightweight Hyper-V-based VM running an actual  Linux kernel image.
 Rather using the host file  system, it uses an  extendable virtual hard disk  image.
 This approach is similar to now unmaintained coLinux.

 In this post I'll showcase how Linux  GUI programs can run on Windows by utilizing  the  WSL starting  from  WSL  installation itself.
 There're various guides around the web but  none is CLI-focused meaning you've to follow a Windows  workflow of next-next-finish rather  Linux workflow of running a bunch  of commands and be  done with.
+That said,  this is the same approach widely known (specifically this  post is based on [Win Dev AppConsult][src-x] for graphics and [x410.dev][src-pa] for sound).

-That said,  all Windows command-lines, on  which the commands  mentioned will be  used, require, except  if  mentioned  otherwise,  elevates  privileges  (being  run  as administrator).
+Note that  all Windows  command-lines, on  which the  commands mentioned will  be   used,  require,  except  if   mentioned  otherwise,  elevated privileges (being run as administrator).

 ## Installation